 - Gain the physical skills for safe motorcycling

 The goal is to help you be successful and safe.
-Ask lots of questions.
+Questions are encouraged.

 MORE instructors will help you discover the answers.
 Concentrate on developing your skills and your strategies — the first steps to Riding MORE Safely!